There’s a common myth that training for serious muscle gain requires ridiculous caloric intake, especially for those naturally skinny guys and gals.

 Related post: The Best vegan supplements for bodybuilding

 13. Brown rice

 This is the classic bodybuilder's bro food.

-Brown rice may not be a protein packed super-food, but it contains enough carbohydrates to endure any weight lifting session and get you through your strength training.
+It contains enough carbohydrates to endure any weight lifting session and get you through your strength training.

 It is also more healthy and nutritious compared to white rice.